Cherry013/Elevate_Labs/Task-2/Readme.md

 --> update() method is used to update a particular field in a particular record based on Student 'Id'.
 ### 4. delete() to remove records -> D
 --> delete() method is used to delete a particular records or all records.

+All records are stored in the form of objects in the ArrayList and Those Objects are Student objects which are divided into 3 fields 'Id', 'Name' and 'Marks'